What You Need to Know About Healthcare Marketing & HIPAA

 If you work in the healthcare field in any role from being a physician to working in healthcare marketing, it’s important to have an understanding of HIPAA and all of its rules and policies.

 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996 which is the law that aims to improve the efficiency of the healthcare industry and set the national standards for how protected health information (PHI) must be secured.
-PHI, which refers to any information that can be used to identify a patient from their medical file, such as address, identifiable photos and many other forms of data that are all laid out here.
+PHI, which refers to any information that can be used to identify a patient from their medical file, such as address, identifiable photos and many other forms of data.

 The HHS, which implements, enforces and offers helpful information about HIPAA and related topics, has provided specific information on healthcare marketing to help clear up some confusion.
 They define marketing as “a communication about a product or service that encourages recipients of the communication to purchase or use the product or service.”